Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

 - 5

 # Structure of the website

-The website is optimised for all devices (desktop, mobile and tablet).
-It is supposed to be user friendly and easy to understand.
+The website is setup to be used on as many devices as possible, this includes small mobile phones as well as extra-large 4k tv screens.
+Website suppose to be easy to navigate between sections by clicking required link in the navbar.
+Also includes easily accessible contact me form with thank you message after completing and send.
 There are small differences on some pages between mobile and desktop, to have a better visualisation of the content, based on the device.
-With hover effects and a lot of links (which redirects to websites with more information) the user gets some interaction.
-By not only having a navigation bar on top of the page, but also having a call to action on every pages body bottom (which leads to the following page), the user has two ways to read through the website.

 # Wireframes
 Wireframes can be found here: #show images of wirefames